Our research is editorially independent but we may earn a commission for purchases made through our links.

 St. Simons Island, Georgia

 One of the largest barrier islands in Georgia, St. Simons Island lures visitors in with its fascinating history and natural attractions.
-Massingale Park Beach and Neptune Beach are some of the area’s top attractions particularly for families, while the historic St. Simons Island Lighthouse is worth a visit.
-Unspoiled scenery is abundant, where kite surfing and fishing off the pier are popular activities.
+Massingale Park Beach and Neptune Beach are some of the area’s top attractions, particularly for families, while the historic St. Simons Island Lighthouse is worth a visit.
+Unspoiled scenery is abundant and kite surfing and fishing off the pier are popular activities.
 Stroll through the area’s array of eclectic shops or play a round of golf, as this charming area offers plenty of budget-friendly treasures at every corner.

 Myrtle Beach, South Carolina